Skip links

 Cindy Baker is a contemporary artist based in Western Canada whose work engaging with queer, gender, disability, fat, and art discourses draws upon 25 years working and organizing in her communities.

-Thirza Cuthand is a 2 Spirit nêhiyaw with bipolar disorder who lives with wiener dogs and makes videos and performances.
-She identifies as a boy Butch and lives in Toronto, but hails from Saskatoon Saskatchewan.
+Theo Cuthand is a 2 Spirit nêhiyaw with bipolar disorder who lives with wiener dogs and makes videos and performances.
+He identifies as a boy Butch and lives in Toronto, but hails from Saskatoon Saskatchewan.

 Simonne Durette is an Ojibwe woman from Long Plains Manitoba, Winnipeg.
 She is a self taught artist who is currently in the works of becoming a 2D animator.